- About Farm Credit Council

 James “Jimmy” Dodson, Vice Chair

-Jimmy Dodson has been on the board of directors since 2015 and was elected as board Vice Chair in 2017.
+Jimmy Dodson has been on the board of directors since 2015 and was elected as board Chair in 2019.
 Jimmy grows cotton, corn, wheat and milo and operates a seed sales business near Robstown, Texas.
 He serves as chairman of the Farm Credit Bank of Texas, vice chairman of the Tenth District Farm Credit Council, serves on the FCC Services board, a founding member of Cotton Leads, and serves on the boards of the Texas Agricultural Cooperative Council and Gulf Coast Cooperative.
 Jimmy is past chairman of the National Cotton Council of America, the American Cotton Producers and the Cotton Foundation.
 He formerly served on the board of Cotton Incorporated.
 He is a past chairman of the Texas AgFinance, FCS Board of Directors and a former member of the Texas Farm Credit District Stockholders' Advisory Committee.

 James “Jimmy” Carter, Jr.